arramac/ArramacScratch/query.md

 #DocumentDB Indexing

-Before we get into the DocumentDB SQL language, it is worth exploring DocumentDB’s indexing design.
+Before we get into the DocumentDB SQL language, it is worth exploring DocumentDB's indexing design.

 The purpose of database indexes is to serve queries in their various forms and shapes with minimum resource consumption (like CPU, I/O) while providing good throughput and low latencies.
 Often, the choice of the right index(s) for querying a database requires much planning and experimentation.
 This approach poses a challenge for schema-less databases where the data doesn’t conform to a strict schema and evolves rapidly.